Your primary care provider is your initial point of health care, and annual health screenings are one of the most important tools in their bag.

-Similarly, if you’re overweight, you’re at higher risk of developing certain conditions, such as:
+Similarly, if you’re overweight, you’re at greater risk of developing certain conditions, such as:

 Cholesterol is a natural material that your body makes.
 It helps with digesting food and making hormones.
 But when too much of it builds up, it raises your chances of developing heart disease.

 A simple blood test is all you need to keep an eye on your cholesterol levels.
-In general, your primary care provider will probably check your cholesterol first in your 20s and then every four to six years afterward.
+In general, your primary care provider will probably check your cholesterol first in your 20s and then every few years afterward.
 If you’re at risk of having high cholesterol, you might need these tests more often.

 When you get screened, your primary care provider will go over the results with you.
-The results always give you four numbers:
+The results generally give you four numbers:

-- LDL cholesterol, the artery-blocking “bad” kind that you want to keep as low as possible
+- LDL cholesterol, or the artery-blocking “bad” kind that you want to keep as low as possible

-- HDL cholesterol, which should be a higher number because this “good” cholesterol clears LDL out of your arteries
+- HDL cholesterol, which is the “good” cholesterol that helps clear LDL out of your arteries

-- Triglycerides, a kind of fat, that raises your chances of having a stroke or a heart attack
+- Triglycerides, or a kind of fat that raises your chances of having a stroke or a heart attack

 You could have high blood pressure and not have any symptoms to warn you.
-That’s why your primary care provider checks your blood pressure during each routine visit.
+That is why your primary care provider checks your blood pressure during each routine visit.

 When you have high blood pressure, your body has to work harder to pump your blood.
 If LDL cholesterol starts building up inside the walls of your blood vessels, the insides of these vessels become smaller, which then raises your blood pressure even more.

 The longer you live with untreated high blood pressure, the more damage it can do to your heart and blood vessels.
-High blood pressure can lead to problems with your heart rate and cause a stroke as well as a heart attack, so screening for this condition is very important for your health.
+High blood pressure can also lead to problems with your heart rate and cause a stroke as well as a heart attack, so screening for this condition is very important for your health.

 You could have high blood sugar and never know it until you get very sick.
-Your primary care provider can check your blood sugar by ordering a blood test.
+So, your primary care provider can check your blood sugar by ordering a blood test.

 Every day, roughly 9,500 Americans are diagnosed with skin cancer.
 This data underlines the importance of keeping a watchful eye on your skin.

-Your primary care provider may do skin checks to monitor your skin health and look out for any signs of skin cancer.
-If anything shows up, they can refer you to a skin specialist for care.
+Your primary care provider can do a physical exam to monitor your skin health and look out for any signs of skin cancer.
+If anything shows up, they can refer you to a dermatologist for additional care.